Viewing this page on your device?

 The actual coordination involved in eating with chopsticks would still require practice, but this aid would make it possible for kids with fine motor delays to at least hold the sticks and then work on the motion.

-One of my sons tends to hold his spoon in a death grip, and this nifty little aid helps him hold it in a more civilized way *grin*.
+One of my kids tends to hold his spoon in a death grip, and this nifty little aid helps him hold it in a more civilized way *grin*.

 This spoon grip only works on teaspoons, or spoons with a fairly narrow handle (not the wide handled kiddie spoons).